CommandPost/FCPCafe/docs/learn/immersive.md

 **AIME (Apple Immersive Media Embedded)**
 The static metadata that enables correct playback—especially camera/lens calibration and other "presentation metadata".
 Depending on the workflow, you’ll encounter `AIME` either as a separate metadata file (i.e. from set) or embedded as a metadata track.

+You can create an `AIME` file using the [VenueDescriptor](https://developer.apple.com/documentation/immersivemediasupport/venuedescriptor) API.

 **AIVU (Apple Immersive Video Universal)**
 A packaged container used for review/testing and delivery workflows.
 [Apple Immersive Video Utility](https://apps.apple.com/app/apple-immersive-video-utility/id6477489398) can package a folder of components into a single `AIVU` — typically including high-bit-rate `MV-HEVC` video, `AIME` metadata, audio, and an optional presentation track.